tgstation/tgstation/config/title_music/README.txt

 The spelling of the map name is important.
 It must match exactly the define MAP_NAME found in the relevant .DM file in the /_maps folder in the root directory.
 It can also be seen in game in the status menu.
 Note that there are no spaces between the two names.

 It is absolutely fine to have more than one sound tied to the same map.
+It's also fine to have a rare map sound.

 An example of a map sound name is "Omegastation+splash".